hoangton/smartcash/wallets/nodeclient/advanced.rst

 wallets simultaneously from your desktop.
 Both wallets maintain separate and full copies of the blockchain, which may use a lot of drive space.
-For more efficient use of drive space, consider using an SPV or "light" wallet such as :ref:`smartcash Electrum <smartcash-electrum-wallet>` to maintain multiple separate wallets without keeping a full copy of the blockchain.
+For more efficient use of drive space, consider using an SPV or "light" wallet such as :ref:`smartcash Electrum <electrum-wallet>` to maintain multiple separate wallets without keeping a full copy of the blockchain.

 .. figure:: img/2wallets.png